 Bird Bath Landscaping Tips

 Especially from a landscaping perspective, it’s not simply a matter of placing a bird bath anywhere you like.
-It’s important to consider the safety of birds, while also enhancing the appearance of your outdoor space.

 1. Location Matters

-But as important it is to have trees and bushes nearby, it’s also a good idea to keep the direct surroundings of the birdbath somewhat clear.
+But as important as it is to have trees and bushes nearby, it’s also a good idea to keep the direct surroundings of the birdbath somewhat clear.
 This will prevent predators from hiding and sneaking up on the birds when they are not paying attention.

 Do make sure though that the bath is clearly visible, for the birds but also for you from inside the house.
 Also, during the warmer summer months, place the birdbath in a shaded spot to keep the water as cool as possible.